microprediction/endersgame/WHITELIST.md

-Whitelisted packages for endersgame (best illustrated by [notebooks](https://github.com/microprediction/endersnotebooks))
+Whitelisted packages for endersgame (best illustrated by [notebooks](https://github.com/microprediction/endersnotebooks)).
+See also the whitelisting [discussion](https://github.com/microprediction/endersgame/discussions/9)

 ### The obvious